Tom Crawford (English footballer): Hartlepool United

 On 24 August 2020, Crawford signed for National League side Hartlepool United, rejoining old AFC Fylde boss Dave Challinor.
 Early in Crawford's Hartlepool career he struggled with injury but he became a regular starter for the side during the 2021–22 season.
 On 19 February 2022, Crawford scored his first league goal for Hartlepool in a 1–1 draw at home to Sutton United.
 In April 2022, he signed a new two-year contract with Hartlepool.
 In November 2022, due to an ongoing ankle injury, Crawford underwent surgery which ruled him out until late in the 2022–23 campaign.
 In April 2023, Crawford returned from injury, coming on as an 85th minute substitute in a 2–1 win against Swindon Town.
 He made his 100th Hartlepool appearance in November 2023.
 In the 2023–24 season, Crawford received 12 yellow cards in 39 appearances.
 He was released by Hartlepool United at the end of the 2023–24 season having made 120 appearances during his four seasons with the club.

 Altrincham

 On 1 July 2024, Crawford joined National League side Altrincham.
 He scored his first goal for Altrincham in a 2–1 win over Dagenham & Redbridge on 24 September 2024.

+In February 2026, Crawford was named as Altrincham's new club captain.
+Upon the appointment, Altrincham manager Neil Gibson said "He's one of the first names on the team sheet each week.
+He sets a good example in training, he's a good communicator and really tries to drive the standards within the group.
+He's been exceptional for us on the pitch in the time that we've been at the football club."